gomorpheus/morpheus-docs/experimental/innodb/innodbBackup.rst

 This includes every Morpheus App node.
 If doing appliance backups the Morpheus app nodes will initiate a mysqldump and if this is not set the backup will have errors and not be restorable.

-    * If you are adding this to a DB server that alrady has this file with configurations add these entries manually to that file.
+    * If you are adding this to a DB server that already has this file with configurations add these entries manually to that file.

         .. code-block::